 Going on the road and collaborating with Frank “Rat Bastard” Falestra has been a boon that, by his own admission, has “opened the door to new ideas, improvisation, spontaneity, and allowing the moment to express itself in its own unique and mysterious way.”
-With this newfound freedom, Zaid has taken to incorporating more movement and audience interaction as well as dance elements to his stage work.
+With this newfound freedom, Zaid has taken to incorporating more movement and audience interaction, as well as dance elements, to his stage work.

-His “new” album, Orange Violet, was self-released digitally to European outlets back in the summer of 2013.
+His latest album, Orange Violet, was self-released digitally to European outlets in the summer of 2013.
 From there, it was picked up by the Italian netlabel Selva Elettrica in early 2014 and was followed by a tour of the United Kingdom and Europe that fall.
 At a show in Antwerp, Belgium, Zaid met the guys behind the French label Partycul System, who offered to back the vinyl release this past February.

 Changing it up considerably since his last full effort, 2010’s Loves, Zaid set up several microphones throughout a large rec hall and recorded Orange Violet live.
-“It was a blank canvas approach where everything was written on the spot, improvised, experimental, and truly spontaneous,” he explains.
+“It was a blank-canvas approach where everything was written on the spot, improvised, experimental, and truly spontaneous,” he explains.
 “Most of the tracks were either first, second, at the most third takes, and I would move on.”

 But there is an undeniable cohesion to the album.
-The seven tracks share a certain uniformity of spirit and work best in in the unified flow of their listing.
+The seven tracks share a certain uniformity of spirit and work best in the unified flow of their listing.
 Zaid has been conscious of the effort and its complete aural and physical manifestation.

 “Before I began recording Orange Violet, I saw these same swirling colors through my mind's eye during meditations — it felt like I was being healed on a spiritual level.
-Shortly after, I began experimenting with different lighting schemes in my studio, creating these clusters of colored lights that produced these amazing pink and violet hues on the wall which inspired the title of the record.”
+Shortly after, I began experimenting with different lighting schemes in my studio, creating these clusters of colored lights that produced these amazing pink and violet hues on the wall, which inspired the title of the record.”